 What can you do at the National Gallery of Australia?

-Currently, some of the most famous pieces at the National Gallery of Australia include Paul Gauguin’s Three Tahitians, Paul Cézanne’s Portrait of Madame Cézanne, and Lindy Lee’s monumental sculpture Ouroboros.
+The gallery is home to over 155,000 artworks, including the world’s largest collection of Aboriginal and Torres Strait Islander art.
+Some of the most famous pieces at the National Gallery of Australia include Paul Gauguin’s Three Tahitians, Cézanne’s Portrait of Madame Cézanne, and Lindy Lee’s monumental sculpture Ouroboros.
 These works are highlights of major exhibitions and represent key moments in Australian and international art.